Kongregate and Twirlbound will launch Pine on PC and Nintendo Switch on October 10

-Dutch game developer Twirlbound and publisher Kongregate will debut the adventure simulation game Pine on the Windows PC, Mac, Linux, and Nintendo Switch on October 10.

-They also released the game as a limited beta on Kartridge today, and released a new trailer showing off never-before-seen gameplay.
+Publisher Kongregate and Dutch game developer Twirlbound will debut the adventure simulation game Pine on the Windows PC, Mac, Linux, and Nintendo Switch on October 10.
+They also released the game as a limited beta on Kartridge today, along with a new trailer showing off never-before-seen gameplay.

-In Pine, players take on the role of Hue, a clever young adult who has to explore the beautiful island world of Albamare as he struggles to help his diminished human tribe climb the food chain.
+In Pine, you play Hue, a clever young adult who explores the beautiful island world of Albamare as he struggles to help his diminished human tribe climb the food chain.

 Albamare has a diverse simulated ecology of species which constantly compete for food and territory.
 Players will have to decide when to befriend or hinder any particular species through trade, questing, and fighting.
 Along the way, Hue will explore an open world ripe with secrets, puzzles, and collectibles.